Wake of the Red Witch: Cast

 Wayne, Republic's top star, was considered for the lead role from the project's inception.
-Charles Laughton was also mentioned as possible member of the cast.
+Charles Laughton was also mentioned as a possible member of the cast.

 Wake of the Red Witch represented the second screen teaming of John Wayne and Gail Russell.
 During production of their first pairing, the previous year's Angel and the Badman, Wayne and Russell allegedly began an offscreen affair, although both would later deny this claim.